athombv/com.danalock-example/README.md

 > Because this repository is a clone of the live code, pull requests will be ignored.

 ## What does this app do?
 This app enables Homey to talk with the Z-Wave versions of the Danalock V2 and V3 devices by using the Z-Wave Homey plugin.
+Read more about Z-Wave development at https://apps.developer.homey.app/wireless/z-wave.